Avdrn/github-actions-repository/docs/03-adding-test-to-the-pipeline.md

 - [x] Read the instructions
 - [ ] Replace the hello world job with the new test job
 - [ ] Push the changes and check the pipeline execution in the Actions tab
-- [ ] Break the tests, commit and push the changes.
+- [ ] Fix the test, commit and push the changes.
 Check what happens.